-Applications will be processed at a meeting by the end of November 2023.
-Approximately two weeks after the council has reached its decision, you will receive a short message, informing you whether your application was successful or not.
+Applications will be processed at a meeting by the end of November 2024.
+Approximately two weeks after the council has reached its decision, you will be informed via e-grant whether the application has resulted in a grant or a rejection.